fbpx

 About the Haute-Route by the glaciers: from Verbier to Zermatt

 The summer version of the Haute Route is a glacier hike.
 There are normally (i.e. in usual snow conditions) no technical difficulties.
-It is therefore accessible even without any experience of cramponing/mountaineering.
+Therefore, it is accessible even without any experience of crampon technique/mountaineering.
 On the other hand, you need to be in very good physical condition.
-You need to be used to hiking, doing sports for several hours (the days are on average 6/7h of walking on 5 days) and the altitude quickly tires the organism.
+You need to be used to hiking, doing sports for several hours (the days are on average 6/7h of walking during 5 days) and the altitude quickly tires the organism.

 To conclude, if you are in a good shape and used to maintaining physical efforts for several hours, this adventure is for you.

 When you register, please let us know if you have a special diet.
-Making several menus in the huts is constraining for the guards and it is very important that they can anticipate both for dinners and picnics.
+Making several menus in the huts is constraining for the guardians and it is very important that they can anticipate for dinners and picnics.

 In the case of a gluten-free diet, it is good to come up with extras (bread, bars, …).